simonucl/vs-blog-temp/docs/ACADEMIC_REFACTOR_PLAN.md

 - [ ] Figures have proper captions and numbers
 - [ ] Cross-references work (e.g., "Figure @fig:diversity-gains")
 - [ ] Bibliography section at end with BibTeX
+- [ ] Evidence locks map 1:1 to paper figures/tables (PROJECT_PLAN §17)
 - [ ] Interactive components still work
 - [ ] Page loads without console errors
 - [ ] Academic tone maintained while staying accessible
+- [ ] OpeningHook and AhaMoment used per IA
+- [ ] Prompt recipes (VS‑Standard/CoT/Multi) included and copy‑ready
+- [ ] Decision tree section is prose‑first, not UI‑heavy

+Edge‑case: If any React island displays math, prefer moving the formula to MDX prose or render with KaTeX in the component.

+---

+## ♿ Accessibility & ⚡ Performance (PROJECT_PLAN §§9–10)

+- A11y
+  - Slider is keyboardable with ARIA `valuetext`; focus rings visible.
+  - `aria-live="polite"` for metric updates in interactives.
+  - Sidenotes collapse to inline on mobile; no color‑only semantics; contrast ≥ 4.5:1.
+- Performance
+  - Keep ≤ ~1 MB JS for the post; islands load `client:visible`, copy buttons on `client:idle`.
+  - Code‑split interactives; responsive images; `prefers-reduced-motion` honored.

+Add spot checks during review; do not regress budgets.

+---

+## 📈 Analytics (Optional, PROJECT_PLAN §11)

+If analytics are enabled, emit events from interactives and key CTAs:

+- `copy_vs_prompt(kind)` when copying prompt recipes
+- `tau_change(task, tau, included, diversity)` from the playground
+- `cta_click(target)` for primary buttons (e.g., “Copy VS Prompt”)
+- `scroll_depth(q)` to gauge engagement

 ---